-- Give each of you children a flashlight, or, if you are sure they won’t put them in their mouths, glow sticks.
-For toddlers, consider putting some Glow in the Dark Paint or reflective tape on their costumes – then you’ll be able to find them easy in the dark.
+- Give each of your children a flashlight, or, if you are sure they won’t put them in their mouths, glow sticks.
+For toddlers, consider putting some Glow in the Dark Paint or reflective tape on their costumes – then you’ll be able to find them easily in the dark.
 You might consider finding a well-lit neighborhood to hunt candy in if yours doesn’t have streetlights.

 - Then, visit to the potty before heading out, and go have a great time!
 You’ll want to take any gum, hard candies, and any too-chewy candy…along with a few of your favorites.
 You deserve a treat, too!

 If you find yourself with too much candy, stop into Norwell Pediatric Dentistry on 317 Washington Street in Norwell for their candy buyback program!